Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Introduction

 The paper is organized as follows.
-In Section \ref{sec:2} we study the analyticity of the Jost solutions and scattering data, and determine their time evolution.
+In Section \ref{sec:2} we study the analyticity of the Jost solutions and scattering data and determine their time-evolution.
 Furthermore, we formulate the inverse scattering problem in terms of the Marchenko integral equation.
 In Section \ref{sec:3}, combining the IST and the matrix triplet method, we get an explicit solution formula for \eqref{eq:HF1}.
-As a first example, we derive the explicit expression of the one-soliton solution.
+Finally, in Section \ref{sec:4} we exploit the solution formula to suggest a classification of all the (reflectionless) soliton solutions, including new breather-like and multipole solutions.
+In Appendix \ref{sec:A} we determine the Marchenko equations by using the triangular representation introduced in Section \ref{sec:2}, and in Appendix \ref{sec:B} we give further details of the derivation of the solution formula and we provide alternative (and more explicit) formulations of it.